coderefinery/presentations/mid-term.md

 - The Carpentries "teach foundational coding and data science skills to researchers worldwide"
 - Our target audience are **students and researchers who already write code**
+- We are contributing to both! (more about membership and coordination later)

 ---